mvolkmann/context-easy/hooks.md

 whose state is updated by dispatching actions that are handled by a reducer function.
 It is patterned after Redux.
+It takes a reducer function and the initial state.

 Here's an example of a very simple todo app that uses this hook.
 It uses Sass for styling.